Rong0423/MegraTLS/TLSum-main/README.md

 CNTLS is our constructed new TimeLine Summarization dataset for Chinese News.
 It has 77 topics and timelines.
 You can download the Dataset from google drive (https://drive.google.com/drive/u/1/folders/1a_Q3jAI5jqiSlBx1r8m01rjATsvPtY6Z), and you can also download the raw data from here.
 Please refer Mao, Q., Wang, J., Wang, Z., Li, X., Li, B., & Li, J. (2021).
 CNTLS: A Benchmark Dataset for Abstractive or Extractive Chinese Timeline Summarization. arXiv preprint arXiv:2105.14201.

-CNTLS-Fin is our constructed financial timeline dataset in the folder "datasets/chinese-example"
+CNTLS-Fin is in the folder "datasets/chinese-example", which is our constructed financial timeline dataset.

 ## Library installation
 To install requirements, run: